87tana/87tana.github.io/README.md

 <hr>

 ## Work Experience

-**Data Scientist** <br>@ Lingolution GmbH, Munich, Germany (_Oct/2023 – Present_)
+**Data Scientist, Deep Learning**  <br> @ Lingolution GmbH, Munich, Germany <br> (_Oct/2023 – Present_)

-- Align AI strategies with business goals by advising stakeholders on market trends and competitor analysis.
-- Enhance multimodal text and image datasets through augmentation, annotation, and feature extraction for the development of clients’ machine learning models.
+* Developed and implemented AI-powered image captioning and multimodal sentiment analysis models to enhance the accessibility and searchability of visual content and improve the understanding of sentiment and emotions expressed in messages.
+* Collaborated with linguists and language experts to ensure accuracy, cultural sensitivity, and meeting the needs of diverse language users.
+* Analyzed client datasets to identify trends, patterns, and insights that can inform model development and improvement, and conducted experiments to evaluate performance using metrics.

-**Data Scientist, Deep Learning** <br>@ Freelnce,(_Jan 2023 - Jan 2024_)
+**Data Scientist, Deep Learning** <br>  @ Freelnce  <br>(_Jan 2023 - Sep 2023_)

-Completed three freelance data science projects:
+Completed three freelance data science and computer vision projects:

-- Optimized and fine-tuned a UNet-based deep learning segmentation model for brain tumor localization in MRI images, boosting the client’s system performance by 10%.
+- Optimized and fine-tuned a UNet-based deep learning semantic segmentation model for brain tumor localization in MRI images, boosting the client’s system performance by 15%.
-- Developed a ResNet-based decoder-encoder deep learning model for brain tumor classification in MRI images, enhancing the client’s system performance on their complex and imbalanced dataset by 15%.
+- Developed a ResNet-based decoder-encoder deep learning model for brain tumor classification in MRI images, enhancing the client’s system performance on their complex and imbalanced dataset by 10%.
-- Developed and validated a customer churn prediction model for an advertising client, achieving 85% accuracy on their dataset.
+- Developed and validated a customer churn prediction model for an advertising client, achieving 85% accuracy on their imbalance dataset.

 **Data Advisor**, **Product Developer** <br>@ bao Solution GmbH, Munich, Germany (_November 2021 - Present_)